Soccer world mourns as Argentina great Maradona dies aged 60

 Pele, the Brazilian footballer who is considered one of the only players to have come close to Maradona’s skill level, was quick to pay tribute to the Argentine.

-“Certainly, one day we’ll kick a ball together in the sky above,” he said in a brief statement provided to Reuters by a representative.
+“Certainly, one day we’ll kick a ball together in the sky above,” he said.

+FIFA president Gianni Infantino said: “What Diego has done for football, for making us fall in love with this beautiful game, is unique.
+Diego deserves our eternal gratitude for that.”

 At club level, Maradona broke on to the scene with Buenos Aires’ Boca Juniors before playing in Spain with Barcelona.
 He was idolised in Italy after leading Napoli to their first ever Italian league title in 1987.